-Impact TRA-8: Similar to the proposed ECO Substation Project, this alternative could adversely affect aviation activities, but since a major portion of the overhead alignment would be underground, impacts would be reduced and no mitigation would be required (Class III).
-This alternative would not propose a land use that conflicts with the applicable ALUCP.
-Identified impacts would not be adverse and, under CEQA, would be less than significant (Class III).
+Impact TRA-8: Similar to the proposed ECO Substation Project, this alternative could adversely affect aviation activities, but since a major portion of the overhead alignment would be installed underground, impacts would be reduced and no mitigation would be required (Class III).
+This alternative would not propose a land use that conflicts with the applicable ALUCP: -however, because the Old Highway 80 and Carrizo Gorge Road underground reroute segment of the proposed transmission line (between MP 0.3 and MP 2.4) would be located in Review Area 1, per policy 1.6.2 (a)(1) of the applicable ALUCP, this portion of the alternative would be subject to review by the ALUCP to the extent that review is required by law.
+Similar to the proposed ECO Substation Project, Fidentified impacts would not be adverse under NEPA and, under CEQA, would be less than significant (Class III).